Welcome to the Meadows Development

 Online Information Sessions

-Two online information sessions will be held on Wednesday, June 10 and June 17, 2026.
-These sessions will give you an opportunity to learn about the project, ask questions, and share feedback.
+Three online information sessions will be held on Tuesday, June 16; Thursday, June 18; and Wednesday, July 8, 2026, from 5–7 p.m.
+These sessions will provide an opportunity to learn about the project, ask questions, and share feedback.

 Public Open Houses

-Two public open houses will be held at the Meadows site on Tuesday, June 23, and Wednesday, July 8, 2026.
+Two public open houses will be held at the Meadows site, 2511 McGregor Farm Rd on Wednesday, June 24, 2026, and Monday, July 13, 2026, from 5–8 p.m.
 The open houses will include a short presentation, followed by a Q&A.

 Weekly Fact Sheets